gau-nernst/gan/README.md

   - For Generator, Batch norm should be in training mode during training, even when it generates samples for training Discriminator.
 During inference, if the batch size is large, Batch norm can be in training mode also.
 Generating single image (batch size 1) might be problematic.
   - I haven't explored other norm layers e.g. Layer norm, Instance norm, Adaptive Instance norm.
 - Training dynamics: GAN training depends on random seed, sometimes I can get better (or worse) results by repeating the same training.
 GAN training may become unstable / collapse after some time, so early stopping is required.
+- Generated images can get desaturated / washed-out after a while.
+It seems like this starts to happen when Discriminator loss becomes plateau.
+There doesn't seem any literature on this phenomenon.
-- WGAN and WGAN-GP are not always better than the original GAN loss.
+- WGAN and WGAN-GP are not always better than the original GAN loss, while requiring longer training.
 - WGAN: it is necessary to train Discriminator more than Generator (so that Discriminator is a good EMD estimator given a fixed Generator), otherwise Discriminator may collapse `D(x) = D(G(z))`.
 - Optimizer: most GANs use Adam with low `beta1` (0.5 or 0.0).
 Some GANs (WGAN-GP, NVIDIA GANs) require `beta1=0` for stable training.
 WGAN uses RMSprop.
 I haven't experimented with other optimizers.
 SGD probably won't be able to optimize the minimax game.
 GANs also don't use weight decay.
 - Provide label information helps with GAN training.
 I didn't try modifying Discriminator to classify all classes + fake (suggested by [Salimans 2016](https://proceedings.neurips.cc/paper/2016/hash/8a3363abe792db2d8761d6403605aeb7-Abstract.html)), but Conditional GAN seems to speed up convergence.
 Conditional GAN probably prevents mode collapse also.